Jubail

-Jubail (الجبيل, Al Jubayl) is a city in the Eastern province on the Persian Gulf coast of Saudi Arabia, with a total population of 474,679 as of 2022.
-It is home to one of the largest industrial cities in the world.
-It is also home to the Middle East's largest and world's fourth largest petrochemical company SABIC.
-It has the world's largest IWPP (Independent Water and Power Project) producing 2743.6 MW of electricity and 800,000 m^{3} of water daily.
+Jubail (الجبيل, Al Jubayl) is an industrial city in the Eastern province on the Persian Gulf of Saudi Arabia.
+It is the third most-populous city in the province, after the capital, Dammam, and Al Hofuf.
+With a total population of 474,679 as of 2022, it is Saudi Arabia’s 11th most-populous city.
+It is home to the Middle East's largest and world's fourth largest petrochemical company SABIC.
+It has the world's largest IWPP (Independent Water and Power Project) producing 2,743.6MW of electricity and 800,000m^{3} of water daily.

 Jubail comprises the Old Town of Al Jubail (Jubail Balad), which was a small fishing village until 1975, and the Industrial Area.
 Jubail Industrial City is the largest civil engineering project in the world today.
 In 1975, the Saudi government designated Jubail as the site for a new industrial city, with rapid expansion and industrialization arising.
 The new industrial and residential areas were named Madīnat al Jubayl aṣ Ṣinā`īyah (Jubail Industrial City).
-The 2005 Census Report for Jubail Industrial City estimates the population at 224,430 residents.
+The 2005 Census Report for Jubail Industrial City estimates the population at 224,430residents.